 Length: Adjustable from 46-54”

-My Review: This strap is another one that does not stand out for its looks, but it has strap locks, it is made of a comfortable neoprene material and it comes in a variety of widths.
+My Review: This strap is another one that does not stand out for its looks, but it has strap locks, it is made of comfortable neoprene material and it comes in a variety of widths.
 Some say it’s like playing with a pillow under the strap.
 This is enough to make it a favorite for many guitarists.

 The guitar strap is easy to install and there is no need for modification.
 Just put the knob on the guitar in the wide part of the lock and slide it into place.
 It locks in securely so you feel confident your guitar is not going anywhere.
 It is made of a soft, neoprene material that makes it exceptionally comfortable.
 It adjusts from 46 – 54” making it the perfect length for most guitarists.
 It comes in 2” and 3” widths so guitarists can choose which option is most suited to their needs.
-It is recommended for guitarists who suffer with chronic pain, aches and ailments.
+It is recommended for guitarists who suffer from chronic pain, aches, and ailments.

 The fact that this strap is comfortable and durable makes it a smart choice for most guitarists.
 However, it is not very flashy so, if you like a more glamourous look on stage, you may opt for another strap.
 It is also not compatible with some Danelectro and Gibson SG guitars so if you own those types of guitars, proceed with caution.